wpilibsuite/frc-docs/source/docs/software/commandbased/what-is-command-based.rst

 Command Groups
 --------------

 It is often desirable to build complex commands from simple pieces.
-This is achievable by creating :term:`compositions` of commands called "command groups."
+This is achievable by creating a :term:`composition` of commands called a "command group."
 A :doc:`command group <command-groups>` is a command that contains multiple commands within it, which run either in parallel or in sequence.
 The command-based library provides several types of command groups for teams to use, and users are encouraged to write their own, if desired.
 As command groups themselves implement the ``Command`` interface, they can be used in a :term:`recursive composition`.
 That is to say - one can include command groups *within* other command groups.
 This provides an extremely powerful way of building complex robot actions with a simple library.

 Creating a Robot Project
 ========================